The Three Stooges: Phonograph records

 Beginning in 1959, the Three Stooges began appearing in a series of novelty records.
 Their first recording was a 45 rpm single of the title song from Have Rocket, Will Travel.
-The trio released additional singles and LPs on the Golden, Peter Pan and Coral labels, mixing comedy adventure albums and off-beat renditions of children's songs and stories.
+The trio released additional singles and LPs on the Golden, Peter Pan, and Coral labels, mixing comedy adventure albums and off-beat renditions of children's songs and stories.
 Their final recording was the 1966 Yogi Bear and the Three Stooges Meet the Mad, Mad, Mad Dr. No-No, which incorporated the Three Stooges into the cast of the Yogi Bear cartoons.

 Radio

-Sirius XM Radio aired a special about the Stooges hosted by Tom Bergeron on Friday, July 31, 2009, at 2:00PM on the Sirius Howard 101 channel.
-Bergeron had conducted the interviews at the age of 16 back when he was still in high school in 1971.
-The television host had the tapes in storage for many years and was convinced on-air during an interview with Howard Stern to bring them in and turn it into a special.
+Sirius XM Radio aired a special about the Stooges hosted by Tom Bergeron on Friday, July 31, 2009, at 2:00 pm on the Sirius Howard 101 channel.
+Bergeron had conducted the interviews at the age of 16 when he was still in high school in 1971.
+The television host had the tapes in storage for many years and was convinced on air during an interview with Howard Stern to bring them in and turn them into a special.

 After finding "the lost tapes", Bergeron brought them into Stern's production studio.
 He stated that the tapes were so old that the tapes with the Larry Fine interviews began to shred as Stern's radio engineers ran them on their tape players.
 They really had only one shot, but the tapes were saved.

 "The Lost Stooges Tapes" was hosted by Tom Bergeron, with modern commentary on the almost 40-year-old interviews that he had conducted with Larry Fine and Moe Howard.
-At the times of these interviews, Moe was still living at home, while Larry had suffered a stroke and was living in a Senior Citizen's home.
+At the times of these interviews, Moe was still living at home, while Larry had suffered a stroke and was living in a senior citizen's home.

 Television

 The New Three Stooges (1965–66)

 In addition to the unsuccessful television series pilots Jerks of All Trades, The Three Stooges Scrapbook, and the incomplete Kook's Tour, the Stooges appeared in an animated series, The New Three Stooges, which ran from 1965 to 1966.
-This series featured a mix of forty-one live-action segments which were used as wraparounds to 156 animated Stooges shorts.
-The New Three Stooges became the only regularly scheduled television show in history for the Stooges.
-Unlike other films shorts that aired on television, like the Looney Tunes, Tom and Jerry, and Popeye, the film shorts of the Stooges never had a regularly scheduled national television program to air in.
+This series featured a mix of 41 live-action segments that were used as wraparounds to 156 animated Stooges shorts.
+The New Three Stooges became the only regularly scheduled television show for the Stooges.
+Unlike other films shorts that aired on television, like the Looney Tunes, Tom and Jerry, and Popeye, the film shorts of the Stooges never had a regularly scheduled national television program in which to air.
 When Columbia/Screen Gems licensed the film library to television, the shorts aired in any fashion the local stations chose (examples: late-night "filler" material between the end of the late movie and the channel's sign-off time; in "marathon" sessions running shorts back-to-back for one, one-and-a-half, or two hours; etc.) By the 1970s, some local stations showed a Columbia short and a New Three Stooges cartoon in the same broadcast.